What is sudden cardiac death?

-Sudden cardiac death — also sudden cardiac arrest and unexplained cardiac death — is one of the biggest killers of Australians under 50 and is five times more likely to affect men.
+Sudden cardiac death — also sudden cardiac arrest, unexplained cardiac death or Sudden Arrhythmic Death Syndrome (SADS) — is one of the biggest killers of Australians under 50 and is five times more likely to affect men.
 The primary cause of SCD in adults 35 and over is coronary heart disease.
 In younger people (under 35) it is congenital heart conditions and heart rhythm disorders.

 Many of the younger people affected by SCD are generally regarded as being fit and healthy and we have little information on why the problem occurs.
 In Australia the rates of SCD in people aged under 35 years are thought to be 1 in 30,000 (Semsarian et al. New England Journal of Medicine 2016), and in middle-aged people is it likely to be a least twice this figure.